 Research suggests that 72% of #retailers expect their fraud teams to grow over the next 12 months.
 Meanwhile, 76% expect to allocate more of their budget towards mitigating #cybercrime and online fraud.

-It is evident that more intelligent fraud detection tools are needed to prevent account takeovers (#ATOs), refund abuse and chargebacks, such as our eComm360 Fraud Prevention app on Shopify.
+It is evident that more intelligent fraud detection tools are needed to prevent account takeovers (#ATOs), refund abuse and chargebacks, such as our eComm360 Fraud Prevention solution.

 Online #merchants must ensure they choose the right kind of fraud management solution to protect their customers and #profits.
 Achieving a frictionless checkout experience whilst also integrating resilient defence systems that defeat fraudsters is key.
 You can learn more here.